shuramishfuh/Clyclistic_Data_analysis/README.md

  The outcomes for this phase are:
  	•	A clear statement of the business task, which includes the primary question guiding the analysis and the intended goals of the marketing team.
  	•	An understanding of stakeholder needs and how the findings will support strategic decision-making.

+# Section 2: Prepare

+Data Source

+To analyze the usage patterns of casual riders and annual members, we will use Cyclistic’s historical bike trip data.
+This dataset includes information about all bike trips taken with Cyclistic bikes over the past 12 months.
+This data is provided by Motivate International Inc., made publicly available under a license agreement that ensures it can be used for analysis purposes without infringing on data privacy or licensing terms.

+The dataset can be accessed through this link: Divvy Trip Data.

+Data Organization and Structure

+The Cyclistic data is stored in multiple files corresponding to each month of bike trips.
+Each file contains data on individual rides, including attributes such as:
+	•	Trip start and end times
+	•	Station locations (start and end points)
+	•	Type of user (casual rider or annual member)
+	•	Ride ID and bike ID

+These files are in CSV format, allowing for flexible use in spreadsheet applications, SQL databases, and R programming environments.

+Data Privacy and Security Considerations

+Cyclistic prioritizes the privacy and security of its users.
+To comply with data privacy requirements:
+	•	Personally identifiable information (PII) has been excluded from the dataset.
+This ensures that user privacy is maintained, as there is no link between individual trips and personal information, such as credit card numbers or addresses.
+	•	The data provided strictly includes non-identifiable trip details, which allows for behavior analysis without compromising individual privacy.

+Data Credibility and Quality Assessment

+To ensure that the analysis will be accurate and reliable, the dataset must meet the following credibility standards, encapsulated in the ROCCC framework:
+	•	Reliable: The data is provided by Motivate International Inc., a reputable source known for maintaining data quality in bike-sharing systems.
+	•	Original: The data comes directly from Cyclistic’s bike-share program, making it firsthand and relevant to the analysis.
+	•	Comprehensive: The data spans a full year, offering a comprehensive view of usage patterns across different seasons.
+	•	Current: The dataset includes the most recent 12 months, ensuring that the analysis reflects up-to-date rider behavior.
+	•	Consistent: The monthly datasets are formatted similarly, facilitating easy consolidation and analysis.

+Data Preparation Steps

+To prepare the data for analysis, we will undertake the following steps:
+	1. Download and Organize Files: Download each of the 12 monthly CSV files and store them in a dedicated folder for organization.
+	2. Verify File Integrity: Open each file to check for any corrupted data, missing values, or format inconsistencies.
+	3. Combine and Standardize: Merge the monthly files into a single dataset, ensuring consistency across columns (e.g., aligning column headers for each file).
+	4. Create New Columns:
+	•	Ride Length: Calculate the duration of each trip by subtracting the start time from the end time.
+	•	Day of Week: Extract the day of the week for each ride to analyze patterns by day (e.g., weekday vs. weekend behavior).
+	5. Data Cleaning: Check for and handle any anomalies, such as negative ride lengths, missing station data, or duplicate entries.

+Output for the Prepare Phase

+The output for this phase will be:
+	•	A combined and cleaned dataset ready for analysis, with added columns for ride length and day of the week.
+	•	A description of data sources, including links and privacy considerations, ensuring transparency in the data preparation process.